 My hedgehog Mrs. Tiggy-winkle is a great traveller, I don’t know how many journeys she hasn’t done.
 She enjoys going by train, she is always very hungry when she is on a journey.
 The next journey will be quite a short one, I think I am going to the sea-side on Saturday.
 I wonder if I shall find any crabs and shells and shrimps.
 Mrs. Tiggy-winkle won’t eat shrimps; I think it is very silly of her, she will eat worms and beetles, and I am sure that shrimps would be much nicer.
 I think you must ask Mrs. Tiggy-winkle to tea when she comes back to London later on, she will drink milk like anything, out of a doll’s tea-cup!

-♥ You can read The Tale of Mrs. Tiggy-Winkle in its entirely at Project Gutenberg.org.
+♥ You can read The Tale of Mrs. Tiggy-Winkle in its entirety at Project Gutenberg.org.

 ♥ In case you’re ever lucky enough to be visiting the Lake District, look up the Littletown Farm Guest House, a working farm offering bed and breakfast accommodations at the foot of the Catbells, where you can see for yourself the beautiful countryside that inspired Mrs. Tiggy-Winkle’s story.